 When to see a doctor

-Transposition of the great arteries occurs during fetal growth when your baby's heart is developing.
-Why this defect occurs is unknown in most cases.
+Transposition of the great arteries occurs during pregnancy when the baby's heart is developing.
+The cause is most often unknown.

-Normally, the pulmonary artery — which carries blood from your heart to your lungs to receive oxygen — is attached to the lower right chamber (right ventricle).
+- Usually, the artery that carries blood from the heart to the lungs (pulmonary artery) connects to the heart's lower right chamber (right ventricle).

-In transposition of the great arteries (also called dextro-transposition of the great arteries), the pulmonary artery and the aorta are switched.
-The pulmonary artery is connected to the left ventricle, and the aorta is connected to the right ventricle.
+In a complete transposition of the great arteries (also called dextro-transposition of the great arteries), the pulmonary artery and the aorta have switched positions.
+The pulmonary artery connects to the left ventricle, and the aorta is connected to the right ventricle.

-Oxygen-poor blood circulates through the right side of the heart and back to the body without passing through the lungs.
-Oxygen-rich blood circulates through the left side of the heart and directly back into the lungs without being circulated to the rest of the body.
+As a result, oxygen-poor blood flows through the right side of the heart and back to the body without passing through the lungs.
+Oxygen-rich blood flows through the left side of the heart and directly back into the lungs without being pumped to the rest of the body.

-In this less common type, also called levo-transposition of the great arteries or sometimes referred to as congenitally corrected transposition — the two ventricles are switched so that the left ventricle is on the heart's right side and receives blood from the right atrium, and the right ventricle is on the heart's left side and receives blood from the left atrium.
+In this less common type, also called levo-transposition of the great arteries (L-TGA), the two lower heart chambers (ventricles) are switched.
+The left ventricle is on the heart's right side and receives blood from the right atrium, and the right ventricle is on the heart's left side and receives blood from the left atrium.

-However, the blood usually circulates correctly through the heart and body.
+The blood usually flows correctly through the heart and body.
 The right-sided left ventricle attaches to the pulmonary artery, which delivers oxygen-poor blood to the lungs, while the left-sided right ventricle attaches to the aorta, which carries oxygen-rich blood to the body.
 Because the two chambers aren't exactly alike, the heart can have long-term difficulty pumping blood.
 People with L-TGA may also have problems with the tricuspid heart valve.